vishvAsa/jyotiSham/content/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/06_SOLAR_CALENDAR_IN_THE_SiddhAnta_JYOTISHA_PERIOD.md

 Table 15-—Indian Seasons. —30° to 30°...Spring (Vasanta) Caitra & Vaisākha

 30 to 90 ...
-Summer (Griṣma) Jyaiṣtha & Aṣadha
+Summer (Grīṣma) Jyaiṣtha & Aṣadha

 90 to 150 ...
 Rains (Varṣa) Srāvapai & Bhādra 150 to 210 ...
 Early Autumn (Śarat) Āøvina & Kārtika 210 to 270 ..
 Late Autumn Agrahāyaṇa & Panpa

 (Hemanta) 270' to 330 ...Winter (Sisira) Magha & Phālguna

 The Siddhāntic astronomers, therefore, found themselves in a difficulty.
 If they were to follow the Indian convention, Caitra would be the first month of the solar year.
-If they were to follow the Graeco Chaldean covention, they had to take Vaisakha as the first month of the solar year.
+If they were to follow the Graeco Chaldean covention, they had to take Vaiśākha as the first month of the solar year.

 They struck a compromise.
-For defining the solar year, they took Vaisakha as the first month and for defining the lunar year they took Caitra as the first month (see § 57).
+For defining the solar year, they took Vaiśākha as the first month and for defining the lunar year they took Caitra as the first month (see § 57).

 But this rule has been followed only in North India.
 In South India, they had different practices, as shown in the list of solar month-names (Table No. 16).

-In North India the first month is Vaisakha as laid down in the S.S. which starts just after sun's passage through the V.E. point.
+In North India the first month is Vaiśākha as laid down in the S.S. which starts just after sun's passage through the V.E. point.

 It is interesting to see that in Tamil Nad, some of the names are of Sanskritic origin, others are of Tamil origin.
 But the most siriking fact is that the first month, starting after vernat equinox is not Vaiśākha as in the